DisnakeDev/disnake/docs/api/components.rst

 .. class:: ComponentType

-    Represents the component type of a component.
+    Represents the type of component.

     .. versionadded:: 2.0